christianshub/sports-arbitrage/README.md

 ### Which sites are being scraped for data?

-Currently 1xbet.com and asianodds.com is being scraped for it's data as arbitrage opportunities between the two are often occuring.
-This can be easily extended to support other websites.
+Currently 1xbet.com and asianodds.com are being scraped for it's data, as arbitrage opportunities between the two are often occuring.
+This tool can be easily extended to support other websites.